BUUPE/Course-Helper/README.md

 # Course-Helper
-A web application that contains information about BU courses from students' expereinces.
+A web application that contains information about BU courses from students' experiences.